What’s The Crown & Castle like?

-WHAT’S THE SCOOP?
 If fine dining is your thing, you’ll love The Crown & Castle, which bills itself as a “restaurant with rooms”.
 The award-winning venue – formerly owned by Hotel Inspector Ruth Watson – is practically next-door to Orford Castle and just minutes from Suffolk’s beautiful Heritage Coast.
 No children under eight are allowed so it’s perfect if you’re looking to check in and chill out with your pooch.

 When it comes to dining, there is one bookable doggy table in the restaurant area so make sure you reserve your place well in advance.
 It’s tucked away in a bay window next to the fire and – with a special paw-print mat and bowl of water for your pooch – it feels rather exclusive!
 Dogs are also allowed in the bar area, where guests are encouraged to chat.
 We spoke to one couple who had travelled up from London for their fourth visit in as many months – and I can see why.

-There are 21 rooms at The Crown & Castle but dogs are only allowed in the aforementioned Garden Rooms, a short stroll from the main hotel.
+There are 21 rooms but dogs are only allowed in the aforementioned Garden Rooms, a short stroll from the main hotel.
 Ours was cosy yet spacious, with pops of floral decoration and Shaker-style furniture.
-The Wifi just about stretched down to the garden, which was a great place to spot the local pheasants roaming around.
+The WiFi just about stretched down to the garden, which was a great place to spot local pheasants roaming around.
 There was also complimentary tea, coffee and biscuits and gorgeous-smelling Arran toiletries in the bathroom.

 For a woodland walk, head to either Tunstall or Rendlesham Forest, just west of the village.
 Alternatively, check out Sutton Hoo, where the burial ship of an Anglo-Saxon king was discovered in 1939.
-The National Trust-run site has 245 acres to explore – see its suggestions for great dog walks here.
+The National Trust-run site has 245 acres to explore.
+See its suggestions for great dog walks here.

 The direct access to the garden, having his own exclusive dining area, the fuss from staff and other guests

-WHAT I LOVED: The peaceful location, the fabulous food, the stylish decor
+The peaceful location, the fabulous food, the stylish decor

-GET ON THE DOG AND BONE: Rooms at The Crown & Castle start from £140 per night, including breakfast.
-Garden Rooms are from £180 per night – but it’s well worth looking out for special offers online, which generally include evening meals, too.
-For more information or to book, visit The Crown & Castle website or call 01394 450205.
+Rooms start from £140 per night, including breakfast.
+Garden Rooms are from £180 per night.
+It’s well worth looking out for special offers online too, which generally include evening meals.
+For more information, visit The Crown & Castle website or call 01394 450205.